DavidPav123/OW-Stats-to-GS/README.md

 5. Start a game in the overwatch workshop using the workshop code E8KVF

 6. Data will start being logged once players are let out of the ships

+*Make sure to turn on "Enable workshop inspector log file" in the Overwatch settings under gameplay -> miscellaneous*